What I use?

 • Samsung Galaxy S20FE - my primary phone.
 Almost a flagship, but for two-thirds the price.
 It has a 120Hz display with good PPI, Snapdragon 865, quality cameras, and other features like induction charging.

-• iPhone 15 - this year's standard iPhone is pretty similar to the Pro version.
+• iPhone 15 - standard iPhone from 2023 is pretty similar to the Pro version.
 The only thing I miss is the 120Hz display.
 Because a $800 smartphone shouldn't have one, right Apple?

 • iPad Air 11-inch - I like handwritten notes, but they are not searchable at all.
 An iPad with an Apple Pen Pro replaced my notebooks.
 I use it as a starting point for a creative process and read technical documentation on it.
 It can work as a secondary, wireless screen for MacBook, which is pretty sick, I admit.